Hitachi-CTI-Call-For-Code-COVID-19-Team/risk-calculator/README.md

 This repository consits of functions related to risk-calculator.
 Its task is to periodically read data a from cloudant (raw sensor data), cleans and normalise the data for calculation and gives current risk-data (ANSHIN-index) as [output](./runtimes/package_output.eslintrc).

-This sequence comprises of smaller sequences, actions and some default [openwhisk-cloudant actions](https://github.com/ibm-functions/package-cloudant/tree/master/packages/database-actions).
+This implementation comprises of smaller sequences, actions and some default [openwhisk-cloudant actions](https://github.com/ibm-functions/package-cloudant/tree/master/packages/database-actions).

 [![risk-calculator](./images/risk-calculator.png)](/images/risk-calculator.pdf)